-The Company has consolidated an operating entity within the Group without any legal interests.
-Due to the implementation of the employee ownership scheme of the Group, the Company has set up a structured entity, Trust, and its particulars are as follows:
+The Company has consolidated certain operating entities within the Group without any legal interests.
+Due to the implementation of the employee ownership scheme of the Group, the Company has set up a structured entity, Trust.
+In addition, WRM has set up a charitable foundation in Macau, Wynn Care Foundation, which is a structured entity of the Group.
+The particulars of the structured entities are as follows:

-Structured Entity Principal Activities

-Trust Administering and holding the Company's Shares acquired for the employee ownership scheme, which is set up for the benefits of eligible

-persons of the scheme
+Structured Entities Principal Activities Trust Administering and holding the Company's Shares acquired for the employee ownership scheme, which is set up for the benefits of eligible persons of the scheme Charitable foundation Conducting charitable activities for the benefit of Macau and the PRC